eshaan-s18/digital-psychedelic/README.md

 # digital-psychedelic
-repo for the digital psychedelic project SCCN
+repo for the digital psychedelic project at the Swartz Center of Computational Neuroscience - UC San Diego